 Here is a partial list of false positives:

-- Common phrases, such as “The purpose of this thesis is to…” (7 words), “This page intentionally left blank” (5 words), “The current President of the United States is Barack Obama” (10 words), and “I would like to thank my wife, son, daughter, and dog for…” (12 words)
+- Common phrases, such as “The purpose of this thesis is to…” (7 words), “This page intentionally left blank” (5 words), “The current President of the United States is Donald Trump” (10 words), and “I would like to thank my wife, son, daughter, and dog for…” (12 words)

 - Longer proper nouns, such as “the Director of Public Safety for the City of Philadelphia” (10 words)

-- Book titles (because they're not between quotation marks)
+- Book titles (because they're italicized, not between quotation marks)